Health

 - Tetanus and diphtheria (Td)– A Td vaccine booster dose is recommended for all adults every 10 years.

-- Pertussis, also known as whooping cough-paired with Tetanus and diphtheria (Tdap) – One dose of the Tdap (tetanus, diphtheria and pertussis) vaccine is recommended for all adults who have not previously received it no matter when you got your last tetanus shot.
+- Pertussis, also known as whooping cough-paired with Tetanus and diphtheria (Tdap) – One dose of the Tdap (tetanus, diphtheria and pertussis) vaccine is recommended for all adults who have not previously received this vaccine, regardless of when you received your last tetanus shot.
 Pregnant women also need a dose of Tdap vaccine during every pregnancy.

 - Shingles – Two doses of the shingles, or herpes zoster, vaccine is recommended for healthy adults 50 years and older.

-- Pneumococcal disease –It is recommended that adults 65 years and older receive the pneumococcal vaccine.
-Adults younger than 65 years who have specific health conditions or smoke cigarettes are also eligible.
+- Pneumococcal disease –It is recommended that adults 50 years and older receive the pneumococcal vaccine.
+The vaccine can also benefit adults younger than 50 years who have specific health conditions or smoke cigarettes.

-- RSV (respiratory syncytial virus) - One dose of RSV vaccine is recommended for all adults ages 75 and older and adults ages 60-74 at increased risk for severe RSV disease such as adults with certain medical conditions or nursing home residents.
+- RSV (respiratory syncytial virus) - One dose of RSV vaccine is recommended for all adults ages 75 years and older and adults ages 60-74 at increased risk for severe RSV disease, such as adults with certain medical conditions and nursing home residents.

-- COVID-19 - All adults should receive an updated dose of COVID-19 vaccine with the latest vaccine formulation.
-Some populations are recommended to receive more than one dose.
+- COVID-19 - All adults should receive an updated dose of the most current COVID-19 vaccine (currently this is the 2024-2025 formulation).
+More than one dose is recommended for some populations.

 Keep in mind that these aren’t the only vaccines that may be right for you.
-If you plan to travel, work in a health care setting or are diagnosed with a new medical condition, you can ask your health care provider or pharmacist if they recommend other vaccines for added protection.
+If you plan to travel, work in a healthcare setting or are diagnosed with a new medical condition, you can ask your healthcare provider or pharmacist if they recommend other vaccines for added protection, based on your specific needs.

-As an aging immune system tends to weaken over time, so does the risk for certain diseases.
-By staying up to date with vaccines, you can decrease your risk for potentially serious diseases that are preventable and, at the same time, protect the health of yourself, your loved ones, and your community.
+As our immune system tends to weaken over time, so does the risk for certain diseases.
+By staying current with vaccines recommended for your age group, you can decrease your risk for potentially serious diseases that are preventable and, at the same time, protect your health as well as the health of your loved ones and your community.